Verification procedure

 Procedures / handbook:

-• Completeness and check.
+• Completeness and communication check.

 • Assessment of floor plans and flow chart.